HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 The above figure illustrates the 11 `Cache-Control` directives in use on mobile and desktop websites.
 There are a few interesting observations about the popularity of these cache directives:
 * `max-age` is used by about 60.2% of `Cache-Control` headers, and `no-store` is used by about 9.2% (see below for some discussion on the meaning and use of the `no-store` directive).
 * Explicitly specifying `public` isn't ever really necessary since cached entries are assumed `public` unless `private` is specified.
-Nevertheless, almost one third of responses include `public` - a waste of a few header bytes on every response :)
+Nevertheless, almost one third of responses include `public`—a waste of a few header bytes on every response :)
-* The `immutable` directive is relatively new, introduced in 2017 and is only supported on Firefox and Safari - its usage is still only at about 3.5%, but it is widely seen in responses from Facebook, Google, Wix, Shopify and others.
+* The `immutable` directive is relatively new, introduced in 2017 and is only supported on Firefox and Safari—its usage is still only at about 3.5%, but it is widely seen in responses from Facebook, Google, Wix, Shopify and others.
 It has the potential to greatly improve cacheability for certain types of requests.

 As we head out to the long tail, there are a small percentage of 'invalid' directives that can be found; these are ignored by browsers, and just end up wasting header bytes.
 Broadly they fall into two categories: